sinanverve7/webpconverterplugin/SETUP.md

   // Delete one file
   await Webpconverter.deleteTempFile({ fileUri: result.webpFileUri });

-  // Or clear all temp files
+  // Or clear all temp files ( donot use above method created this one for testing purpose) await Webpconverter.clearAllTempWebps();
-  await Webpconverter.clearAllTempWebps();
 }
 ```